SidonTheTroll/Erstes-Jahr/IP/9-structured-query-language.md

 - Show data of characters with initials starting as mentioned character.
 `select column1, column2 from table_name where column1 like '{char}%';`

+# 07/09/23

+- Date datatype
+Stores as YYYY-MM-DD